Hungtxtran/GettingandCleaningData/CodeBook.md

 10. Lastly, we creat tidy data **tidydataset** with the average of each variable for each activity and each subject using `lapply(.SD,mean)`.
 Reorder them based on Subject `setorder(Subject)` and Gather them based on Subject and Activity `gather(Measure,Mean_value,-Subject,-Activity)`.
 We use `%>%` to chain all the results

-11. Finally, Write the tidy data set into `tidydataset.txt` with `write.table()` command and relevant arguments
+11. Finally, Write the tidy data set into `tidydataset.txt` using `write.table()` command and relevant arguments